Daphne Steele

-Daphne Steele (16 October 1929 – 2004) was a Guyanese nurse, who in 1964 became the first Black Matron in the National Health Service.
+Daphne Steele (15 October 1927 – 23 July 2004) was a Guyanese nurse and midwife who in 1964 became the first Black matron in the National Health Service.

 Early life

-Daphne Steele was born in 1929 in the Dutch colony of Essequibo (now part of Guyana) as the eldest of nine children.
+Daphne Adrianna Steele was born on 15 October 1927 in the region of Essequibo, British Guiana (now part of Guyana) as the eldest of nine children.
 Her younger sister Carmen Steele later became better known as the actress Carmen Munroe.
-While her mother stayed at home, her father worked as a pharmacist who travelled around the colony to work.
+Her mother Maude was a piano teacher and her father worked as a pharmacist who travelled around the colony to work.
 The family were sufficiently well off to be able to afford servants to clean the family house.

 Medical career

 She underwent training in nursing and midwifery at the public hospital in Georgetown in 1945.
 She emigrated to the United Kingdom in 1951, as part of the British Government seeking to recruit people to the new National Health Service (NHS).
 The journey took 14 days, and she arrived in Plymouth, Devon.
 She was surprised when a white man took her luggage for her, as in her native country, white men only worked in managerial roles.
 Steele was placed on a fast-track scheme in St James' Hospital in Balham, South London.
 She found the discipline akin to being in the military, which extended to the nurses' home where she lived.
 Steele also witnessed the racism of white colleagues and from patients, but tried to be friendly to avoid this personally.
 She later recalled that her Jamaican colleagues were skilled in "cussing" out particularly nasty patients.
+Her mother and two sisters—Jeune, who was a nurse, and Carmen Munroe—joined Steele in UK.
+Steele qualified as a state registered nurse and then as a midwife in 1954.

-She moved to the United States in 1955, where she worked at a hospital in New Jersey, before moving back in 1960 to the UK, where she was stationed at RAF Brize Norton.
-She later moved to Manchester, where she was employed as a Deputy Matron at a nursing home.
-When it was announced that the home was closing, an Irish Matron suggested that Steele should also apply to become a Matron.
-So in 1964, Steele was appointed as Matron at St. Winifred's Hospital in Ilkley, West Yorkshire.
-This was the first time that a Black person had been appointed as a Matron anywhere in the NHS.
+She moved to the United States in 1955, where she worked at a hospital in New Jersey for five years, before moving back in 1960 to the UK, where she was stationed at RAF Brize Norton.
+She later moved to Manchester, where she was employed as a Deputy Matron at Doris Court, a nursing home.
+When it was announced that the home was closing, an Irish matron, Mary Walsh, suggested that Steele should also apply to become a matron.
+In 1964, Steele was appointed as matron at St. Winifred's Hospital in Ilkley, West Yorkshire.
+This was the first time that a Black person had been appointed as a matron anywhere in the NHS.
 The appointment made news worldwide, with Steele receiving around 350 letters from well-wishers.
+She replied to each letter which provided a return address.

-After the hospital closed in 1971, Steele became a health visitor at Leeds University.
+After the hospital closed in 1971, Steele worked at Wharfedale children's hospital in Menston, then trained to became a health visitor at Leeds University and continued to work in this role in Ilkley and Bingley until her her retirement in 1987.
+Her sister Jeune recalled that "she never seemed to be off duty" as she was so often approached in the street for help and health advice.